treycole/notes.treycole.me/content/Blog/A Brief History of Materials.md

   - Condensed-Matter
 ---
 > [!Warning] Disclaimers
-> - There are numerous resources out there that will likely provide a better overview than myself.
 >  - I am not trying to provide an academic report.
-> -  I am relying on the internet's ability to provide accurate dates and explanations for the earlier, less familiar to me, parts of human history (I wasn't there)
-> - I will try to be as comprehensive as possible, while at the same time cherry-picking some of the things I find most significant and broadly accessible, which may vary from other's perspectives.
+> - I am writing only on the things I find most relevant and broadly accessible.
 > -  This is simply for my own enjoyment, take from it what you please.

-This post will take a look at the history of humanity's relationship with materials and its ability to control them.
-We will go from the stone age, up through quantum mechanics, and onto our modern day use of semiconductors, superconductors, and all of the other fascinating advancements in our use of materials.

-Our relationship to materials and matter goes to the earliest days of mankind, and is inseparable from the human story.
+Our relationship to materials and matter goes back to the earliest days of mankind, and is inseparable from the human story.
 The ages of history are defined by humanity's ability to control and manipulate the matter around them.
-Since the dawn of mankind, we have used materials to improve our condition.
+Throughout history, we have used materials to improve our condition.
 Our ability to do say may be _the_ defining characteristic that sets us apart from other species.

 It's fascinating that so many advancements have occurred just within the last couple hundred of years.
 This is just a very small percentage of our timeline.
 Nearly 30,000 years passed between our first use of materials to the advent of electricity.
-This dramatic growth of development makes this a very exciting time to be a condensed matter physicist.
+This dramatic growth in the rate of development makes this a very exciting time to be a condensed matter physicist.
 # Pre-scientific Era 🗿

 In the earliest days, the use of materials was largely empirical, driven by trial and error.
 There was no understanding of the underlying atomic structure, or quantum behavior that we now know dictate material properties.